Praveenraj-v/CartRabbit-Bike-Service/README.md

 1. Clone the repository:
 2. Install dependencies for both frontend and backend:
-3. Create a `.env` file in the `backend` directory and set your environment variables (e.g., MongoDB connection string, JWT secret, etc.):
+3. Create a `DB config` file in the `backend` directory and set your environment variables (e.g., MongoDB connection string):
 4. Start the development server for both frontend and backend: